proshian/neural-swipe-typing/README.md

 > The website may take a minute to load, as it is not yet fully optimized.
 If you encounter a "Something went wrong" page, try refreshing the page.
 This usually resolves the issue.

 > [!NOTE]
-> The model is an old and underfit legacy transformer variation (m1_bigger in models.py) that was used in the competition.
-A significant update is planned for both this project and the web app, but it will happen in winter 2024
+> It is not guaranteed that the model used in the demo is up-to-date with the latest improvements in this repository.

+## Android Library

+There is an [Android library](https://github.com/proshian/neural-swipe-keyboard-android) that aims to help to integrate models from this repository into android keyboards
+The library expects that the model is exported via executorch (as in `executorch_investigation` branch of this repository)

 ## Report